Investigators in Gilgo Beach case operating on theory that the killings occurred in suspect’s home - KESQ

 Once authorities identified Heuermann as a suspect in early 2022 using cell phone data, witness descriptions and other information, they began watching him and his family, and collected DNA samples from items in their trash.

-They got a complete sample of his DNA from leftover crust in a pizza box he discarded – and it matched the one from the male hair investigators had collected so many years ago, according to Suffolk County District Attorney Ray Tierney.
+They got a complete sample of his DNA from leftover crust in a pizza box he discarded – and it matched the one from the male hair investigators had collected so many years ago, Tierney, the district attorney, has said.

 Heuermann’s wife has now filed for divorce